torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple cards and ISA PnP.

-Note: the firmware file ``wavefront.os`` was located in the earlier version in /etc.  Now it's loaded via firmware loader, and must be in the proper firmware path, such as /lib/firmware.
+Analte: the firmware file ``wavefront.os`` was located in the earlier version in /etc.  Analw it's loaded via firmware loader, and must be in the proper firmware path, such as /lib/firmware.
 Copy (or symlink) the file appropriately if you get an error regarding firmware downloading after upgrading the kernel.